 President of the Woomera & Districts Football League in 2005–2008 and nominated as Patron in 2009.

 Life Member of the Olympic Dam Football Club, Life Member of Woomera & Districts Football League and Merit Award Recipient of the SANFL.

 Member of the Community Football Board.

-Appointed a member of the Commission in November 2017.
+Lawyer Bill Moody was elected a member of the Commission in 2019.